yourlabs/ryzom/README.md

 ### JavaScript

 This repository provides a py2js fork that you may use to write JavaScript in Python.
-There are two ways you can write js in Python: the "jQuery way" and the WebComponent way.
+There are three ways you can write js in Python: the "HTML way", "jQuery way" and the "WebComponent" way.

 You must however understand that our purpose is to write JS in Python, rather than supporting Python in JS like the Transcrypt project.
 In our case, we will